piluc/TWBC/README.md

 save_centrality_values("nrshb.txt", b);
 ```

-Analogously, the values of the non-restless SFo betweenness of the hypertext temporal graph can be computed (by using Algorithm 1 of the paper) and saved by executing the following commands.
+Analogously, the values of the non-restless SFo betweenness of the hypertext temporal graph can be computed and saved by executing the following commands.

 ```
 b, t = nrsfo("graphs/1_01_hypertext.patg", " ", 10);